Dave69178/checkers/readme.md

 ## Notes

  - Efficiency and AI performance are rather weak, something that I plan to address in an upcoming project (web app of a similar style).
- - Focus within the limited time period was on creating a bug free game and AI opponent (i.e. no magical moves)
+ - Focus within the limited time period was on creating a bug free game and AI opponent (i.e. no magical moves).
+ - The AI uses a minimax search algorithm with alpha-beta pruning.